Total Time: 60

 Yield: about 30 cookies

 This is a classic tuile cookie batter that Joanne folded into a fortune cookie shape while it was still warm from the oven.
-Be bold and silly with the fortunes you place inside -- it's a party.
-As with the dumplings, it may take a few tries for y ou to get the rhythm and the coordination.
+It may take a few tries for you to get the rhythm and the coordination.
 Just place any that aren't working out for you back on the baking sheet and slip into the oven for a minute or so.
 Then try again -- they're very forgiving.
 Even if your cookies don't look quite like these, your guests' jaws will still drop when you present these easy-to-make wonders.